-Brooklyn-based young rockers, Control The Sound, are a funky, genre-bending group whose roots trace back to an elementary school talent show.
-Singer and guitarist Elijah Frechtman and drummer Carter Nyhan started fusing their own unique jams before recruiting Elijah’s cousin Audrey Frechtman on bass and vocals, and Kai Blanchard on trumpet.
-Despite being 15-years-old, Control The Sound are not your average teenagers.
-With nearly 100 gigs under their belt, the band has played at New York City staples like Brooklyn Steel and Brooklyn Bowl and have opened for acts such as The New Mastersounds and, one of their idols, The Cat Empire.
-Between skateboarding and schoolwork, the band works hard on writing new music and practicing for their next gigs.
-Last year, they put out their first EP, Standing Over There, featuring four of their original songs.
-In addition to their own music, the band isn’t afraid to tackle heavy-hitting covers including James Brown, Kendrick Lamar, and The Rolling Stones.
+Brooklyn-based Control The Sound are a funky, genre-bending group whose roots trace back to an elementary school talent show when singer and guitarist Elijah Frechtman and drummer Carter Nyhan were just 9-years-old.
+They started fusing their own unique sounds before recruiting Elijah’s cousin Audrey Frechtman on bass and vocals.
+More recently Thomas Wright has been brought in to add his lyrical magic and Max Levenson fills in on the keys.
+Despite now being 16- and 17-years-old, Control The Sound has nearly 100 gigs under their belt, playing at New York City staples like Brooklyn Steel, Brooklyn Bowl, Knitting Factory, Rockwood Music Hall, The Bitter End and more.
+They have opened for acts such as The New Mastersounds and, one of their idols, The Cat Empire.
+Between skateboarding and schoolwork, the band works hard on writing new music and practicing for their next shows.

 WHAT PEOPLE ARE SAYING